Public Communication of Science & Technology: A Brief Introduction to Resources

 Every two years, the U.S. National Science Board includes a chapter on this topic in its “Science and Engineering Indicators” series.
 These chapters often include comparative information about other countries as well.
 The most recent edition is:

 - National Science Board.
-2014.
+2016.
 Science and Technology: Public Attitudes and Understanding.
-In Science & Engineering Indicators–2014.
-Washington, D.C.: U.S. Government Printing Office.
-(Ch.
-7).
+In Science & Engineering Indicators–2016.
+Washington, D.C.: U.S. Government Printing Office. (link to the download page)

 The science of science communication